-In Figure A1, panel a, we observe that the quantization error decreases with increasing number of nodes.
-This is not surprising, since the quantization error measures the average distance between each input data point and its BMU.
+In Fig. A1a, we observe that the quantization error decreases with an increasing number of nodes.
+This is not surprising since the quantization error measures the average distance between each input data point and its BMU.
 With a larger number of nodes, this distance naturally decreases.
-In panel b, we see that decreasing the initial learning rate $\epsilon_0$ does not change significantly the average error value.
+In panel b, we see that decreasing the initial learning rate $\epsilon_0$ does not change the average error value significantly.
 However, smaller oscillations around the average value are observed with lower learning rates.
-In panel c, we observe that changing the initial lattice neighbor width $\sigma_0$ has a significant impact on the quantization error.
-The reason is clear when looking at panel d to f and respective animations.
+In panel (c), we observe that changing the initial lattice neighbor width $\sigma_0$ has a significant impact on the quantization error.
+The reason is clear when looking at panels (d) to (f) and the respective animations.

-In panels d to f we depict as colored dots the code words associated with the SOM nodes obtained with $\sigma_0$ =1 (panel d), 3 (panel e) and 6 (panel f): each of the brightly colored dots corresponds to one of the $\mathbf{w}i$ , with $0 \le i < q$ , and $q = 10 \times 12$ , defined in Section 3.
+In panels (d) to (f), we depict the code words associated with the SOM nodes obtained with $\sigma_0 = 1$ (panel d), 3 (panel e), and 6 (panel f) as colored dots.
+Each of the brightly colored dots corresponds to one of the $w_i$ , with $0 \le i < q$ and $q = 10 \times 12$ (defined in Sect.
+3).
 The code words are depicted in the reduced space obtained after dimensionality reduction of the original features with PCA.
-Of the three principal components, PCs, that characterize the reduced space, we show here only the PC0 vs PC1 distribution.
-The darker, continuous background shows the distribution of the code words associated with the input points (i.e., the $\mathbf{x}{\tau}$ in Section 3), again for PC 0 and 1.
-We see that in panel d the nodes (i.e., the dots) superimpose well the data distribution.
-In particular, higher node density is observed in correspondence of the darker areas of the underlying distribution, where data point density is higher.
-There are no SOM nodes in the "white" area, where data points are not present.
-With larger $\sigma_0$ 's, panel e and f, we observe that the node distribution maps the data distribution less optimally.
+Of the three principal components, PCs, that characterize the reduced space, we show here only the PC0 vs. PC1 distribution.
+The darker, continuous background shows the distribution of the code words associated with the input points (i.e., the $x\tau$ in Sect.
+3), again for PC 0 and 1.
+We see in panel (d) that the nodes (i.e., the dots) superimpose the data distribution well.
+In particular, higher node density is observed in correspondence with the darker areas of the underlying distribution where the data point density is higher.
+There are no SOM nodes in the white area where data points are not present.
+With larger values of $\sigma_0$ , panels (e) and (f), we observe that the node distribution maps the data distribution less optimally.
 Larger lattice widths mean that a single new data point significantly affects a larger number of SOM nodes.
-High $\sigma_0$ 's, then, "drag" a large number of
+High values of $\sigma_0$ , then, drag a large number of map nodes closer to the location in the PC0 vs. PC1 plot of every new data point.
+We see this in the animation of panels (d) to (f) of Fig. A1, where the SOM nodes move across the PC0 vs. PC1 plane as a function of the iteration number $\tau$ for the different lattice neighbor width values.